xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 * From a terminal inside the folder, run `terraform init`

 Terraform will automatically download the Azure provider and place it inside a new `.terraform` folder in the current directory.
-You should not add the `.terraform` directory to source control, instead commit the `terraform.lock.hcl` which records the exact provider version used.
+You should not add the `.terraform` directory to source control, although you can commit the `terraform.lock.hcl` which records the exact provider version used.

 ### Add your Resource Group